Jaucordi1/TODO/README.md

 # TODO Liste
 This is a PWA (Progressive Web App), so if you host this app, you can visit it a first time, then install it on your phone or just revisit even if you stop hosting this app.

-Even if you use an "online" version, it never depends on internet to display and save your lists, all you datas is saved locally with the help of local storage
+Even if you use an "online" version, it never depends on internet to display and save your lists, all your datas are saved locally with the help of local storage

 ## DEMO
 1. Clone this repo anywhere